skuduu/Bussikartta/docs/frontend_architecture.md

 As development progresses, this document can be updated with specifics (like component file structure, any performance tuning done, etc.).
 New developers should now have a clear understanding of how the frontend is planned to function and interact with the backend API to bring the Bussikartta project to life in the browser.

+> **Updated by system audit on 2025-06-18 19:10 UTC.**

+## 🔄 Status and Notes

+- MapLibre GL and OpenStreetMap tile sources confirmed as working.
+- React polling loop fetches `/vehicles` endpoint correctly.

+## 🧼 Cleanup Notes

+- Component `OverviewMap.tsx` exists but unused — can be removed unless kept for future mini-map.
+- Marker rendering logic is stable but previously allowed stale markers to persist.
+This was addressed.